MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/how-to/microsoft-store.md

 <!-- ====================================================================== -->
 ## Redirect to locale-specific domains without displaying additional UI

 By default, a PWA that's installed from the Microsoft Store displays an additional UI when the app is redirected to a locale-specific domain.
 The added UI shows the URL and page title.
-This UI is added because navigation to the locale-specific domain is considered "out-of-scope".
-However, you can prevent this UI from being displayed, by specifying locale-specific origins that are associated with the PWA.
+This UI is added because navigation to the locale-specific domain is considered _out of scope_.

 The following figure shows the UI that is introduced when a user moves outside the scope of a PWA.